Ian Robertson, Dean of Work, Ext. 3019

 Students have the responsibility to inform the Work Program Office of their need for accommodations in a timely manner and should do so prior to or during the first two days of orientation.

-Students who fail to notify the Work Program Office of their need for accommodation may not request adjustments to their performance record.
+Students who fail to notify the Work Program Office of their need for accommodation may not request adjustments to their performance record based on their accommodations.